-A. MDO Preliminary site plans shall include the following:

-- i.
-All requirements listed in the City's Preliminary Site Plan Checklist - ii.
-Statement of intent of proposed use(s) of land and any phasing of the project, including anticipated completion dates. - iii.
-Evidence of market need for the use(s) and economic feasibility of the project. - iv.
-Qualifications of applicant/developer including information of past projects, size, location, type etc. - v.
-A Contextual plan sheet with the general layout and all uses within 300 feet of the property lines to demonstrate the proposed project in context with the surroundings. - vi.
-Existing and proposed right-of-way width of all adjoining and internal roads, and layout of all internal roads and drives. - vii.
-A traffic study, prepared in accordance with the City's Site Plan and Development Manual requirements, shall be submitted, unless such requirement is waived by the Plan Review Center during preapplication conference. - viii.
-Proposed acceleration, deceleration, and passing lanes. - ix.
+- A. MDO Preliminary site plans shall include the following: - a.
+All requirements listed in the City's Preliminary Site Plan Checklist - b.
+Statement of intent of proposed use(s) of land and any phasing of the project, including anticipated completion dates. - c.
+Evidence of market need for the use(s) and economic feasibility of the project. - d.
+Qualifications of applicant/developer including information of past projects, size, location, type etc. - e.
+Existing and proposed right-of-way width of all adjoining and internal roads, and layout of all internal roads and drives. - f.
+A traffic study, prepared in accordance with the City's Site Plan and Development Manual requirements, shall be submitted, unless such requirement is waived by the Plan Review Center during pre-application conference. - f.
+Proposed acceleration, deceleration, and passing lanes. - g.
 All parking areas and number of spaces by size and any requests for shared parking reductions.
-The City may permit the use of a flexible shared parking formula if a Shared Parking Study is submitted and accepted by the City Council, after review and recommendation by the Planning Commission and City's traffic consultant. - x.
-The size and location of areas to be preserved as open and recreational space and intended programming of those spaces. - xi.
-Density calculations, number and types of units (if applicable), and floor area per habitable space for each use proposed. - xii.
-Fair representation of each type of use, square footage or acreage allocated to each use, locations of each principal structure and use in
+The City may permit the use of a flexible shared parking formula if a Shared Parking Study is submitted and accepted by the City Council, after review and recommendation by the Planning Commission and City traffic consultant. - h.
+The size and location of areas to be preserved as open and recreational space and intended programming of those spaces. - j.
+Density calculations, number and types of units (if applicable), and floor area per habitable space for each use proposed. - k.
+Fair representation of each type of use, square footage or acreage allocated to each use, locations of each principal structure and use in the development, setbacks, typical layout and elevation for each type of use.

-- the development, setbacks, typical layout and elevation for each type of use. - xiii.
-Specification of each deviation from the applicable ordinance regulations which will be sought to be approved, and the safeguards, features and/or planning mechanisms proposed to achieve the objectives intended to be accomplished by the regulations from which a deviation is being sought. - xiv.
-Community Impact Statement for all projects, including impact on City services, fiscal impact analysis addressing anticipated costs and revenues to City and school district, unless such requirement is waived by the Plan Review Center during pre-application conference. - xv.
-If phasing is proposed, a plan showing what improvements will be constructed in each phase, with a description of the anticipated timing of construction. - B. Final site plans shall include the following: - i.
-All requirements specified in the City's Final Site Plan Checklist and Application. - ii.
-List all deviations from Ordinance standards granted by City Council and any conditions imposed. - iii.
+- I. Specification of each deviation from the applicable ordinance regulations which will be sought to be approved, and the safeguards, features and/or planning mechanisms proposed to achieve the objectives intended to be accomplished by the regulations from which a deviation is being sought. - m.
+Community Impact Statement for all projects, including impact on City services, fiscal impact analysis addressing anticipated costs and revenues to City and school district, unless such requirement is waived by the Plan Review Center during pre-application conference. - n.
+If phasing is proposed, a plan showing what improvements will be constructed in each phase, with a description of the anticipated timing of construction. - B. Final site plans shall include the following: - a.
+All requirements specified in the City's Final Site Plan Checklist and Application. - b.
+List all deviations from Ordinance standards granted by City Council and any conditions imposed. - c.
 If phasing is proposed, provide detailed plans that show what will be constructed/installed by the completion of each phase to verify that each phase, considered together with previous completed phases, shall be capable of meeting ordinance requirements on its own as described in Section 3.34.7.E, including utilities, parking, end of pavement, landscaping, amenities, lighting, signage, any mechanisms designed to reduce noise, and visual screening features.
 Required Engineering and Landscape Cost estimates shall also be broken down by phases. - 9.
 Performance Guarantees.
 The applicant shall comply with the requirements for performance guarantees contained in Chapter 26.5 of the Code of Ordinances, as amended.